pypa/distlib/docs/reference.rst

                 * md5_digest -- the MD5 hash of the archive, for verification
                   after downloading.
 This is extracted from the fragment portion, if any, of the passed-in URL.
+                * sha256_digest -- the SHA256 hash of the archive, for
+                  verification after downloading.
+This is extracted from the fragment portion, if any, of the passed-in URL.
       :rtype: dict

    .. method:: get_distribution_names